Living the Vanlife. Lessons from Life on the Road

 Living in a van can have this romanticised appeal that only Instagram knows how to fuel.
 The reality is a mix of both.
 You can have some pretty crappy situations, but there are also some pretty special ones.

 What vanlife will teach you is to be adaptable.
-I was never that before trying vanlife.
-I now appreciate those hot showers and try to live with less.
+I was never much for that before trying vanlife.
+Now I appreciate those hot showers and try to live with less.
 In the end, it's all about living simply, enjoying the little things, and appreciating what you have.

 Have you tried living the vanlife, or have travelled by van yourself?
 What did you think?
 Let me know in the comments below!